SourSowa/gitexample/read.md

 ## What is a push?
 Pushing allows us to move our commit to a remote repository.
 In this case github

+## What are branches?
+Branches are diffrent versions of our repo created from a commit.
+They allow us to work on diffrent versions of our project simultaneously with others while keeping our work independent.
+Master/Main branch is usually the default branch with the most changes.

+## What is merging?
+Merging is taking it to another.
+Usually we'll have feature branches that branched of the Main branch and we'll merge once the feature is complete.